gregdetre/healthyselfjournal/docs/reference/CONFIGURATION.md

 ## Configuration sources and precedence

-At import time, the package loads environment variables from `.env` then `.env.local` without overriding existing OS environment variables.
+At import time, the package loads environment variables from `.env` then `.env.local` and also from XDG (`~/.config/healthyselfjournal/.env` and `.env.local`) for desktop users, without overriding existing OS environment variables.

 Runtime precedence (highest to lowest):

 1. CLI flags (e.g., `--stt-backend`, `--language`)
 2. OS environment variables
-3. `.env.local`
+3. Desktop settings (XDG `settings.toml`) when CLI flags are left at defaults
+4. `.env.local` (including XDG variant for desktop)
-4. `.env`
+5. `.env`
-5. Code defaults (`healthyselfjournal/config.py`)
+6. Code defaults (`healthyselfjournal/config.py`)

+Notes:
+- Desktop app (`healthyselfjournal desktop`) applies a small set of user preferences from XDG `settings.toml` (sessions folder, resume, voice) when the corresponding CLI options are left at their defaults.
+Explicit CLI flags and OS env still take precedence.
+- `.env.local` can exist in the project, CWD, or XDG config directory for desktop users; OS env variables always win over file-based values.

 Relevant environment variables include: